stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ### Fonts

 Fonts _do_ need to be set globally.
-For our case, all of our pages start with a shop-wide page template, and are loaded with the appropriate fonts and an icon font anyway, so we don't have to do anything clever to expect that to work.
+For our case, all of our pages start with a shop-wide page template, and are loaded with the appropriate fonts and an icon font by default, so we don't have to do anything clever to expect that to work.

 If you don't have the luxury of expecting the fonts to be already on the page, and want to ensure that fonts used in your Web Component are available on pages that load them, we recommend injecting a `<link>` tag for your font to the `document.head` from within your Web Component JavaScript.
 A function to do that could look like this:

 ```javascript
 function injectFont(sheet: string) {